-Myers Briggs, Strong Interest Inventory and Strengths Quest assessments Motor Vehicle Registration and Parking Fee Required of all students who have not filed the appropriate waiver form by 15 th day of classes EACH Semester \$25.00 Official Transcript To be paid before transcript is issued \$5.00 Returning Student Advance Payments An advance payment of \$50 is required of all returning Westminster students and must be paid to the Business Office before July 1 each year the student intends to return in the fall semester.
-This Advance Payment will be applied to the next year's tuition charges, will confirm a student's pre-registration for the fall semester, and will acknowledge the student's acceptance of their financial aid award. \$50.00 Special Course Fee For materials, travel and accommodations, admission charges, labs, music, Education, etc., as specified in course announcements Varies Student Teaching Fee (per credit hour) \$35.00 Transcription of CLEP or AP Credit A flat fee for all such credit reported to the Registrar before the end of the first semester as a full-time Westminster student \$30.00
+Myers Briggs, Strong Interest Inventory and Strengths Quest assessments Varies Motor Vehicle Registration and Parking Fee Required of all students who have not filed the appropriate waiver form by 15 th day of classes EACH Semester \$25.00 Official Transcript To be paid before transcript is issued \$10.00 This is a per copy price.
+Students who request multiple copies in the same request will be charged 10 each for $1^{st} - 5^{th}$ requested coadditional requested copy.) py, \$5 for each Returning Student Advance Payments An advance payment of \$50 is required of all returning Westminster students and must be paid to the Business Office before July 1 each year the student intends to return in the fall semester.
+This Advance Payment will be applied to the next year's tuition charges, will confirm a student's pre-registration for the fall semester, and will acknowledge the student's acceptance of their financial aid award. \$50.00 Special Course Fee For materials, travel and accommodations, admission charges, labs, music, Education, etc., as specified in course announcements Varies Student Teaching Fee (per credit hour) \$35.00 Transcription of CLEP or AP Credit A per credit hour fee for all such credit reported to the Registrar before the end of the first semester as a full-time Westminster student \$25.00